JDonner/NoAho/README.txt

 Features:
 - 'short' and 'long' (longest matching key) searches, both one-off and iteration over all non-overlapping keyword matches in some text.
 - Works with both unicode and str in Python 2, and unicode in Python 3.
+NOTE:
-  NOTE: As everything is simply single UCS4 / UTF-32 codepoints under the hood, all substrings and input unicode must be normalized, ie any separate modifying marks must be folded into each codepoint.
+  As everything is simply single UCS4 / UTF-32 codepoints under the hood, all substrings and input unicode must be normalized, ie any separate modifying marks must be folded into each codepoint.
 See:
      http://stackoverflow.com/questions/16467479/normalizing-unicode
   Or, theoretically, you could put into the tree all forms of the keywords you expect to see in your text.
-This is untested but it would probably work.
 - Allows you to associate an arbitrary Python object payload with each keyword, and supports dict operations len(), [], and 'in' for the keywords (though no del or traversal).